SerenaFeng/SerenaFeng.github.io/_posts/2019-04-10-istio-sidecar-injector.md

 ```

 Write a new istio-sidecar-injector or istio configmap is a heavy and tedious work, the recommended
-way is download the existed ones and modify:
+way is to download the existed ones and modify:

 ```bash
 $ kubectl -n istio-system get configmap istio-sidecar-injector -o=jsonpath='{.data.config}' > inject-config.yaml